fyeqaa/berlin-park-accessibility/README.md

 **Objective:** Estimate how much of each area falls within an 800-meter walking distance to a park.

 - Parks are buffered by 800 meters.
-- We calculate what proportion of each area's surface is covered by these buffers.
+- Calculate what proportion of each area's surface is covered by these buffers.
 - Gives a measure of functional access to green spaces.

 ---